 - Are comfortable swimming in open water (or at least with snorkeling gear)

-- Appreciate small-group tours with knowledgeable guides
+- Appreciate small-group tours with guides

 - Are flexible with timing, choosing between morning and afternoon departures